adamoliver/css-guidelines/README.md

 **Shorthand CSS needs to be used with caution.**

 Generally, use shorthand when setting more than one attribute.
-For example, use 'background-color:#ff0000;' if you only need to set the background colour.
-Use 'background: #ff0000 url(image.jpg) 0 0 no-repeat; if you need to set more than one attribute.
+For example, use `background-color:#ff0000;` if you only need to set the background colour.
+Use `background: #ff0000 url(image.jpg) 0 0 no-repeat;` if you need to set more than one attribute.

 Be explicit in which properties you set and take care to not inadvertently unset others with shorthand.
 E.g. if you only want to remove the bottom margin on an element then there is no sense in setting all margins to zero with `margin:0;`.